31 minutes with Alec Soth

 Alec: What's great with this is that we've worked multiple times together so we're like a sports team.
 We're developing a language together.
 So, they're not all stressed out about the fact that they have a pop-up show in New York.
 They know they can do it because they've done it before.

 Mo: That familiarity is important.
-I was listening to an interview with this artist named Kid Cudi, and he said something along the lines of relationships between artists in person are preserved better than the ones via email.
+I was listening to Kid Cudi say in an interview something along the lines of, relationships between artists in person are preserved better than the ones via email.

 Alec: Yeah, exactly.
 So, this isn't scalable, but that teacher was really inspired by what we were doing.
 So he had something to get students excited about going out in the world, because, quite often, you're stuck in classrooms.
 Like, we went into the studio of this painter in this amazing building, and its just a crazy universe you go into.
 And you're like, "Wow.
 Here's another way you can live your life."
 Talking to this guy who lives in Milwaukee but commutes between LA and New York as a freelance art director—that's a life that's cool.
 So to see the different ways you can put it together...

 Mo: For a lot of people starting out, like me, they realize that there's not one set way to do this.
 You can go through all the stories of amazing creatives and notice that hey, I can do this without that.
 You start having less pressure on your career when you have that in mind.